axelpale/categorical-distribution-js/README.md

 ## TODO

 - maxSize to memorySize
+- in docs, write out the distribution instead of referring to d.learn
 - test subset and others with duplicate categories
 - test empty parameters
 - reorder methods